Bioinformatics-Research-Network/skill-assessments/Basic Data Science Web Development/README.md

 **This challenge can be completed using `R-Shiny` OR `plotly-dash`**

-Suggested pre-requisites (if using `python`): [Python Programming](https://github.com/Bioinformatics-Research-Network/training-requirements/tree/main/Python%20Programming) and [Python for Data Science](https://github.com/Bioinformatics-Research-Network/training-requirements/tree/main/Python%20for%20Data%20Science)
+Pre-requisites (if using `python`): [Python Programming](https://github.com/Bioinformatics-Research-Network/training-requirements/tree/main/Python%20Programming) and [Python for Data Science](https://github.com/Bioinformatics-Research-Network/training-requirements/tree/main/Python%20for%20Data%20Science)

-Suggested pre-requisites (if using `R`): [R Programming](https://github.com/Bioinformatics-Research-Network/training-requirements/tree/main/R%20Programming) and [R for Data Science](https://github.com/Bioinformatics-Research-Network/training-requirements/tree/main/R%20for%20Data%20Science)
+Pre-requisites (if using `R`): [R Programming](https://github.com/Bioinformatics-Research-Network/training-requirements/tree/main/R%20Programming) and [R for Data Science](https://github.com/Bioinformatics-Research-Network/training-requirements/tree/main/R%20for%20Data%20Science)

 Create and deploy a `dash` (or `shiny`) application for exploring the gapminder dataset: